-Whenever we first collect personal data directly from individuals, we will provide them with the relevant information required by data protection law.
+Whenever personal data is collected directly from individuals, the relevant information required by data protection law will be provided to them.

-We will always consider the fairness of our data processing.
-We will ensure we do not handle personal data in ways that individuals would not reasonably expect, or use personal data in ways which have unjustified adverse effects on them.
+Consideration will be given for the fairness of data processing.
+Personal data will not be handled in ways that individuals would not reasonably expect, or use personal data in ways which have unjustified adverse effects on them.

-7.2 Limitation, minimisation and accuracy
+7.2 Limitation, Minimisation and Accuracy

-We will only collect personal data for specified, explicit and legitimate reasons.
-We will explain these reasons to the individuals when we first collect their data.
+Personal data will only be collected for specified, explicit and legitimate reasons.
+These reasons will be explained to the individuals when first their data is first collected.
 Please refer to the following privacy notices for further details:

-- Staff privacy notice
+- Staff privacy notice.

-- Parent & Pupil privacy notice
+- Parent and Pupil privacy notice.

-- Visitor privacy notice
+- Visitor privacy notice.

-- Website privacy notice
+- Website privacy notice.

-If we want to use personal data for reasons other than those given when we first obtained it, we will inform the individuals concerned before we do so, and seek consent where necessary.
+If personal data is to be used for reasons other than those given when first obtained it, the individuals concerned will be informed beforehand, and seek consent where necessary.